Code-Institute-Submissions/CitiesInCountries/README.md

 		* Click on Source Control (branch-icon on the left of the screen).
 		* Click on More Actions... (...) and click on 'Commit All'
 * Publishing
-	* Go to (click on link) [Project Repository](https://github.com/NaoiseGaffney/Professional-Training-Development)
+	* Go to (click on link) [Project Repository](https://github.com/NaoiseGaffney/CitiesInCountries)
 		* Click on Settings.
 Scroll down to GitHub Pages.
 		* Under Source click on the Select Source button, and select 'master branch'.
 		* After a couple of minutes a message above Source says the following: "Your site is published at https://naoisegaffney.github.io/Professional-Training-Development/".
-		* Click on the link to access the published website: [Professional Training and Development](https://naoisegaffney.github.io/Professional-Training-Development/)
+		* Click on the link to access the published website: [Cities in Countries Data](https://naoisegaffney.github.io/CitiesInCountries/)

 ## Credits
 ![GaffCo Consulting Logo](https://github.com/NaoiseGaffney/Professional-Training-Development/blob/master/docs/GaffCo%20-%20Background.png)